 As a volunteer you represent the show.
 Be kind, courteous, and respectful at all times.

-As a Crew member you are representing Awesome Con.
+As a Crew member you are representing Fairfax Comic Con.
 It’s important that you be courteous, friendly, and show respect for everyone:

 Respect the property of the convention site, the fans, guests, staff members, and fellow Crew.